Malpractices and Maladministration Policies

 - Administrative errors with serious effect on student performance or results

-The following are examples of malpractice by students:
+The following are examples of malpractices by students:

 - Obtaining assessment material without authorisation